TobiasNickel/tObservableJS/README.md

 the tobservableTest.html demonstrate how well the html is keeped in sync with the data.

 during the next time I wand to make it more comfortable to play around with some basic observers.

+feel free to read the source of the tobservable.js and the tobservableTest.html it is not that much.